-Governance coordination and In total, 18 interviewees agreed on Coordination as a strategy to have a true implementation of digitalisation.
-Overall, interviewees identified that it is such a deep theme that requires very good governance since it touches on critical issues of social life, as education, health care, Human Rights, political participation, etc. So effectively it is needed to mainly solve: 1.
-Gap in planning: distance between local, national and EU goals, without objective measures to assess success or failures.
-It must be grounded on reality, not only on documents and papers; 2.
+Governance and In total, 18 interviewees agreed on Coordination as a coordination strategy to have a true implementation of digitalisation.
+Overall, interviewees identified that it is such a deep theme that requires very good governance since it touches on critical issues of social life such as education, health care, Human Rights, and political participation.
+So effectively it is needed to solve mainly: 1.
+The gap in planning: the distance between local, national and EU goals, without objective measures to assess success or failures.
+It must be grounded in reality, not only on documents and papers; 2.
 Connect different dots of the field is essential to develop good policies.
-As there are different kinds of stakeholders, an effective coordination must put them to speak the same language, strengthening cooperation and results.
+As there are different kinds of stakeholders, effective coordination must put them to speak the same language, strengthening cooperation and results.
 Especially, because important stakeholders are missing conversations, like the building industry; 3.
 Political coordination is essential due to different views of the same phenomena in each country.
-They have local and mational issues, and this date not have local and national issues, and this does not necessarily help to scale up initiatives.
-Funding, economics and business models 10 interviewees brought the economic issue as an important factor regarding implementation of digitalisation.
-In addition to calls for further funding to this area, interviewees indicated inequalities in market that could undermine the implementation of digitalisation and the spread of successful initiatives.
-1. Although more funding was requested to address issues of m/eHealth, they demonstrated special concern with what would come after each specific funding finishes: how o up-scale and adopt?
+They have local and national issues, and this does not necessarily help to scale up initiatives.
+Funding, economics, and business models 10 interviewees brought the economic issue as an important factor regarding the implementation of digitalisation.
+In addition to calls for further funding to this area, interviewees indicated inequalities in the market that could undermine the implementation of digitalisation and the spread of successful initiatives.
+1. Although more funding was requested to address issues of m/eHealth, they demonstrated special concern with what would come after each specific funding finishes: how to up-scale and adopt?
 Procurement?
 Consumer's market?
 Who pays?; 2.
-As well, a dichotomy in the digital market appears when big companies monopolize it and tend to undermine SME capacities.
+As well, a dichotomy in the digital market appears when big companies monopolise it and tend to undermine SME capacities.
 At the same time, SMEs normally aren't able to see the big picture of this setting; 3.
 A special role for incubators and entrepreneurship is seen as a possible advantage for digitalisation.
-They are able to bring innovation and address problems in collaborative ways.
-Learning and knowledge management 10 interviewees pointed out some lack of concreteness in this field because of absence of tangible results.
+They can bring innovation and address problems in collaborative ways.
+Learning and knowledge management 10 interviewees pointed out some lack of concreteness in this field because of the absence of tangible results.
 Although many of them received the Blueprint with so many expectations, they now feel it was not grounded on much pragmatic measures and objectives.
-1. As the lack of coordination is a problem, many of the initiatives aren't brought to light and evolve separately, reducing outcomes; 2.
-Time factor extremely important: there are still many pilot projects that no one can know if will scale up and achieve a trans-border status because they are too incipient.
-Communication, people and societal challenges 10 interviewees pointed out that the social factor is an important lens of analysis which many projects lack.
-Without considering the humans behind technological devices, it is hard to achieve a full cycle of digitalisation as successful as it is in other areas such as banking, energy, industry, etc. In order to improve this issue, they have some considerations: Projects must rely on digital and health literacy of users.
+1. As the lack of coordination is a problem, many of the initiatives are not brought to light and evolve separately, reducing outcomes; 2.
+Time factor extremely important: there are still many pilot projects that no one can know it will scale up and achieve a trans-border status because they are too incipient.
+Communication, people, and societal challenges 10 interviewees pointed out that the social factor is an essential lens of analysis which many projects lack.
+Without considering the humans behind technological devices, it is hard to achieve a full cycle of digitalisation as successful as it is in other areas such as banking, energy, and industry.
+In order to improve this issue, they have some considerations: Projects must rely on digital and health literacy of users.
 Without it, much of development is isolated from social needs which lead to inequalities in society; In addition, people are not able to comprehend these changes and benefits of digitalisation.
-It is important to reach older people, otherwise, only in decades the earlier generations will be able to take advantage of it; It is important to involve people in the development process to specifically address their needs and wills, therefore maximising and contributing to their health and wellbeing.
+It is important to reach older people, otherwise, only in decades the earlier generations will be able to take advantage of it;

+3. It is essential to involve people in the development process to specifically address their needs and wills, therefore maximising and contributing to their health and wellbeing.